aurorascharff/next14-message-box/STEPS.md

 - Use third argument to show feedback
 - Increase max messages to 8 and demo again

 Notes: Realistic with a real db.
 Show feedback.
 We don't need to make an api endpoint and set error states etc like we used to in the next.js app router, which was a hassle.
-Reference Sams talk "old way".

 ## Replace with submitButton